Asteski/OneDrive-Better-Light-Mode/README.md

 ## Important notes

-Keep in mind, that every OneDrive update will revert those icons to default, so the script would need to be re-run once OneDrive will be updated.
+Keep in mind, that icon replacement is not permanent!
+Every OneDrive update will revert those icons to default, so the script would need to be re-run once OneDrive will be updated.

 ## Future plans
 - more light mode tray icons